lnzz123/ComboLite/README_en.md

 }
 ```

-#### Method 2: Manual Initialization (For special scenarios)
+#### Method 2: Manual Initialization (For Special Cases)

-If your `Application` cannot inherit from `BaseHostApplication`, you can also initialize it
+If your `Application` cannot inherit from `BaseHostApplication`, you can also initialize it manually.
-manually.
 Please ensure all steps are configured correctly to avoid potential issues.

 ```kotlin
 class MainApplication : Application() {